MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 ![Extension and Component INF Hierarchy](images/extension-component-inf-hierarchy.png)

-## How extension INF and primary INF work together
+## How extension INF and base INF work together

-Settings in an extension INF are applied after settings in a primary INF.
-As a result, if an extension INF and a primary INF specify the same setting, the version in the extension INF is applied.
-Similarly, if the primary INF changes, the extension INF remains and is applied over the new primary INF.
+Settings in an extension INF are applied after settings in a base INF.
+As a result, if an extension INF and a base INF specify the same setting, the version in the extension INF is applied.
+Similarly, if the base INF changes, the extension INF remains and is applied over the new base INF.

 ## Specifying ExtensionId